sammo3182/regioncode/vignettes/regioncode-vignette.md

 ```

 ```
-##  [1] "»ª¶«" "»ª¶«" "»ª¶«" "»ªÖÐ" "»ªÄÏ" "»ªÖÐ" "»ª¶«" "Î÷ÄÏ" "»ªÄÏ" "»ªÖÐ"
+##  [1] "华东" "华东" "华东" "华中" "华南" "华中" "华东" "西南" "华南" "华中"
 ```

 China is a multilingual country with a variety of dialects.
 These dialects may be used by several prefectures in a province or province.
 Prefectures from different provinces may also share the same dialect.

 `regioncode` allows users to gain linguistic zones the prefectures belong as an output.
 Users can gain two levels of linguistic zones, dialect groups and dialect sub-groups by setting the argument `to_pinyin` to `dia_group` or `dia_sub_group`.
 Note that, the linguistic distribution in China is too complex for precisely gauging at the prefectural level.
 The linguistic zone output from `regioncode` is thus at most for reference rather than rigorous linguistic research.